jdomizz/hydra-element/README.md

 ## Rationale

-[Hydra](https://hydra.ojack.xyz/) is a set of tools for livecoding networked visuals developed by [Olivia Jack](https://ojack.xyz/).
+[Hydra](https://hydra.ojack.xyz/) is a video synth and coding environment that runs in the browser.
 It stands out for its elegant DSL, modeled on a fluent interface.

-This project aims to simplify the render of hydra sketches in html documents embedding [hydra-synth](https://github.com/hydra-synth/hydra-synth) (hydra's video synthesizer and shader compiler) in a [custom element](https://developer.mozilla.org/en-US/docs/Web/API/Web_components).
+This project aims to simplify the render of Hydra sketches in HTML documents embedding [hydra-synth](https://github.com/hydra-synth/hydra-synth) (Hydra's video synthesizer and shader compiler) in a [custom element](https://developer.mozilla.org/en-US/docs/Web/API/Web_components).

+By default each element contains its own instance of `hydra-synth` (with its own inputs, functions and outputs).
+In this way, several elements can be used in the same HTML document without collisions.

 ## Installation